niquola/hscode/README.md

 To become a part of Health Samurai you have to get credit (1 year) existing samurai.

-Credit means "real" credit, which should be returned.
+Credit means "real" credit, which is subsracted from samurai, who accept candidate and should be returned with percent by new samurai during some period of time.